Ira-Shokar/Stochastic_Latent_Transformer/README.md

 ## Citations

-If you use Stochatic Latent Transformer please cite:
+If you use Stochastic Latent Transformer please cite:

 ```
 @misc{shokar2023stochastic,